 A few fun things to share: I’ve been working on a new project to share next week as part of Baby Lock’s Love of Sewing Challenge, featuring the new Destiny II Sewing and Embroidery machine.
 I’m so excited to be a part of this challenge – along with 11 other sewists (better word than sewers, right?) each sharing a free project and showcasing a different feature of this machine.
 This is my first ever embroidery machine, so I have lots to learn, but the features on this machine are so amazing – I’ve already loved playing.
 I’m SO excited about the possibilities.

 Hey look!
 That’s me. (so crazy) I’ll have a cute project + a free embroidery pattern to share this weekend!
 You can visit the Love of Sewing page to see what’s already been shared in the first 5 weeks.

 In the meantime, I keep pulling out my red scraps whenever I have a spare minute and making wonky log-cabin blocks.
-They’re pretty addicting and feels good to use that big bin of red and white scraps.
+They’re so fun to make – you can’t stop at just one.
+And it feels good to use that big bin of red and white scraps.
 Plus it’s fun to pull out old fabric favorites and give them new life.

 I’m up to 21 blocks and there’s still enough red and white scraps for many more.
 You can read more about this project and the tutorial that inspired it here.